rstudio/rstudio-docker-products/r-session-complete/README.md

 [rstudio/r-session-complete](https://hub.docker.com/r/rstudio/r-session-complete)
 repository on Docker Hub.

-These images include the following layers:
+These images include the following components:

 * Base OS
 * RSW session components
-* System packages required for R, R packages, and RStudio Professional Drivers
+* System packages required for R, R packages, and Posit Professional Drivers
 * One version of R
 * One version of Python
-* Jupyter Notebooks, JupyterLab, and RSW/RSC notebook extensions
+* Jupyter Notebooks, JupyterLab, and PWB/PCT notebook extensions
-* RStudio Professional Drivers
+* Posit Professional Drivers

-# Licensing
+# License

-The license associated with the RStudio Docker Products repository is located [in LICENSE.md](https://github.com/rstudio/rstudio-docker-products/blob/main/LICENSE.md).
+The license associated with the Posit Docker Products repository is located [in LICENSE.md](https://github.com/rstudio/rstudio-docker-products/blob/main/LICENSE.md).

 As is the case with all container images, the images themselves also contain other software which may be under other licenses (i.e. bash, linux, system libraries, etc., along with any other direct or indirect dependencies of the primary